What is Personal Data?

 The Society processes members’ information in order to manage our membership records and subscription receipts, and to send you formal notices.
 If you come to any of our events you will either be asked to sign in or give your name.
 This is for health and safety, and insurance reasons.
 If you attend a formal Society meeting the attendance list also forms, and is retained as, part of the official minutes.

 Sensitive Personal Data

-We only process sensitive personal data in relation to our field day volunteer ‘Emergency Contact’ forms where you give us your ‘Emergency Contact’ information.
+We only process sensitive personal data in relation to our conservation morning volunteer ‘Emergency Contact’ forms where you give us your ‘Emergency Contact’ information.
 You can ask us to stop holding your ‘Emergency Contact’ information at any time.